JustOneMoreBlock/db-cluster-convertor/README.md

 # whmcs-cluster-convertor
-Convert your production WHMCS database to use InnoDB and have PRIMARY KEYS
+Convert your production WHMCS database to use InnoDB and have PRIMARY KEYS for sole purpose of master-replication.

+YES, I could easily `DEFINE` things manually, however with changes to WHMCS, Addons the ideal goal is to complete a backwards compatiable all-one-convertor that wouldn't require too many updates.

 The Concept: